pallavi1594/Cmos_inv-design-analysis/README.md

 <br><br>
 Now the above two definitely looks like what the characteristics curves should, but now we need to choose a particular curve that we would do further analysis on.

 I also did plot gm and go(or ro) values for the above mosfet.
 This would be crucial as we can obtain a lot of parameters from these values.
-Both of these below are for the general dc sweep we did abo
+Both of these below are for the general dc sweep we did above.
 <img src="https://github.com/D-curs-D/Inverter-design-and-analysis-using-sky130pdk/raw/main/Images/nfet_gds.png" width="640">

 <br><br>